miguelpaz/jlab/cartodb_geolocation_tutorial.md

 However, there are a few tricks in both better representing your data and making your map look good.

-This tutorial will teach how to use addresses and geolocation with CartoDB, visualizing data the best way you se fit.
+This tutorial will teach how to use addresses and geolocation with CartoDB, visualizing data the best way you see fit.

 For this tutorial you will need: